Intel-bigdata/SSM/README.md

 **HDFS-SSM** is the major portion of the overall [Smart Data Management Initiative](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/overall-initiative.md).

-Big data has put increasing pressure on HDFS storage in recent years.
-The latest storage devices (3D XPoint(R) SSD, NVMe SSD, etc.) can be used to improve the storage performance.
-HDFS provides methodologies like HDFS Cache, Heterogeneous Storage Management and Erasure Coding to provide such support, but it still remains a big challenge for HDFS to make full utilization of these high-performance storage devices in a dynamic environment.
+Big data is putting increasing pressure on HDFS storage in recent years with varous of workloads and demanding performance.
+The latest storage devices (Optane Memory, Optane SSD, NVMe SSD, etc.) can be used to improve the storage performance.
+Meanwhile HDFS provides all kinds of nice methodologies like HDFS Cache, Heterogeneous Storage Management (HSM) and Erasure Coding (EC), but it remains a big challenge for users to make full utilization of these high-performance storage devices and HDFS storage options in a dynamic environment.

-To overcome the challenge, we introduced in a comprehensive end-to-end solution, aka Smart Storage Management (SSM) in Apache Hadoop.
-HDFS operation data and system state information are collected from the cluster, based on the metrics collected SSM can automatically make sophisticated usage of these methodologies to optimize HDFS storage efficiency.
+To overcome the challenge, we introduced a comprehensive end-to-end solution, aka Smart Storage Management (SSM) in Apache Hadoop.
+HDFS operation data and system state information are collected, based on the collected metrics SSM can automatically make sophisticated usage of these methodologies to optimize HDFS storage efficiency.

 High Level Goals
 ------------